Argyle Line: Flooding

-In Spring 1994, the River Kelvin breached its banks releasing a deluge into the Exhibition Centre–Argyle Street section to a depth of more than 3 m, trapping two trains, and resulting in a nine-month closure.
+In December 1994, the River Kelvin breached its banks releasing a deluge into the Exhibition Centre–Argyle Street section to a depth of more than 3 m, trapping two trains, and resulting in a nine-month closure.
+Dalmuir-Lanark services were diverted over the North Clyde Line, running as far as Blairhill, and using the Gartsherrie connecting line to rejoin the Argyle Line further south of Coatbridge Central.
 Dalmarnock has been flooded several times.

 Extensions

 The Larkhall Line was opened as an extension to Argyle Line services in December 2005 by First Minister Jack McConnell.
 Formerly the CR Coalburn Branch, the rebuilt/new stations are Chatelherault, Merryton, and the Larkhall terminus.
 The branch is single line throughout, with a crossing loop at Allanton.
 Milngavie, formerly a North Clyde service, became a destination.

 The Whifflet Line service that reopened in October 1993 received electrification of the Rutherglen–Whifflet section in December 2014.
 This enabled a rerouting through Glasgow Central Low Level to the western suburbs, increased frequency on the route, reduced WCML usage conflict, and created a diversionary path for long distance WCML services.
 At the same time, Lanark services switched to Glasgow Central High Level.